-As explained in our remuneration policy and the Management Board report of the Company's annual report of 2018, our employees have the possibility to participate in an employee equity plan and are eligible to a cash incentive depending on their share position in the company.
+As explained in our remuneration report and the Management Board report of the Company's annual report of 2019, our employees have the possibility to participate in an employee equity plan and are eligible to a cash incentive depending on their share position in the company.
 One of the conditions for this cash incentive is that the employee needs to be employed at the Company at the time of the payment of the cash incentive.
 Payments will be made in the first, second, third, fourth and fifth year of the plan.
-Based on IAS 19, it is not possible to record any costs in relation to the cash incentive as long as the employee did not provide the service.
-Therefore these costs will be recognized in the coming years in profit and loss.
+Based on IAS 19, costs related to the cash incentive may not be recognized until the employee fulfils the service obligation.
+Therefore these costs will be recognized in future years in the profit and loss.